 Introduction: The Rediscovery of a Lost Empire

-For centuries, the Hittites were little more than a mysterious name mentioned in ancient Egyptian and Biblical texts.
+For centuries, the Hittite Civilization weas little more than a mysterious name mentioned in ancient Egyptian and Biblical texts.
 Ancient historians knew that a powerful kingdom once existed somewhere in Anatolia, but its location and history remained largely unknown.

 These tablets revealed the story of one of the most powerful states of the Late Bronze Age, an empire that rivaled Egypt, controlled vast territories across Anatolia and Syria, and maintained diplomatic relations with many of the major powers of the ancient world.